chpngyu/chip-seq-pipeline/README.md

 **!!CHUN-PING!! please edit the following, I do not understand it**

-> However, before computing the ranking scores we should compute the PCCs between the PWMs of every 2 experiments in 2 different cell lines or samples.
-If there are more than 2 experiments available, throw out any experiment that does not show at least one motif having PCC>0.80 with a motif from any other experiment.
-If there are only two experiments and neither experiment has at least one motif with PCC>0.80, select the experiment with PWMs better supported by larger numbers of peaks.
+> However, before computing the ranking scores we should compute the similarities between the PWMs of every 2 experiments in 2 different cell lines or samples.
+If there are more than 2 experiments available, throw out any experiment that does not show at least one motif having KFV cos>0.80 with a motif from any other experiment.
+In addition, we selected one represneted experiment in same cell line or sample that having a best cos value of a PWM with another PWM in different sample.
+If there are only two experiments and neither experiment has at least one motif with cos>0.80, select the experiment with PWMs better supported by larger numbers of peaks.

 ## <a name="software-and-data"></a>Software and Data Versions Used